Nothing Can Trump My Birthday

 The Johnsons wait with me for hours, as severed fingers and gaping wounds get first billing in a bustling emergency room.
 We laugh about my trip down the lane and a few other memorable moments I've had since joining the Wimberley village, and they even bow their heads in prayer and give thanks to God that I wasn't hurt worse than I was in my fall.

 My ankle ends up being an outrageous sprain that in the coming days makes me actually wish it was broken.
 Every time I stand, the blood rushes down and pools at my ankle, causing the worse surge of pain through the fragile soft tissue of my lower leg.
 I do everything in my power to refrain from screaming out the long version of what most people associate with M.F.
-Johnson's name.
+Johnson's first name.
 I fail miserably several times.

 Julie, Mike, Deborah and I leave the ditch to continue our walk down the lane, after a full retelling of my tragic tale, that is.